Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Equivalences between different variants of 3

-Now we show that it is always possible to find a triple $\bar\gamma$ which excludes solutions from most of the forbidden combinations.
-Clearly, we need to ensure that in the allowed combination the $C$-part cancels out, so we require that $\sum_i \alpha_{i}\gamma_i = 0$.
+We show that it is always possible to find a triple $\bar\gamma$ which excludes solutions from most of the forbidden origins.
+In other words, we present how to find $\bar\gamma$ such that for every triple $\bar x$ of elements from the constructed set $X$ such that $\sum_i \alpha_ix_i = t$, we have that origin of $\bar x$ is either allowed or constant.
+Additionally, we need to ensure that in the allowed origin the summands not multiplied by $C$ cancel out, so we require that $\sum_i \alpha_{i}\gamma_i = 0$.